civisanalytics/civis-services-streamlit/README.md

 * Log on to Civis Platform.
 * From the top navigation bar, click "Publish".
-* Under "Services", clck "Streamlit Demo".
+* Under "Services", click "Streamlit Demo".

 These steps create a new Civis Platform service configured for a Streamlit demo app pointing to this GitHub repository.